lucasjones/cpuminer-multi/README.md

 =========
 Donations for the work done in this fork are accepted at
 * MRO: `472haywQKoxFzf7asaQ4XKBc2foAY4ezk8HiN63ifW4iAbJiLnfmJfhHSR9XmVKw2WYPnszJV9MEHj9Z5WMK9VCNHaGLDmJ`
-* BTC: `139QWoktddChHsZMWZFxmBva4FM96X2dhE`
+* BTC: `1WoLFumNUvjCgaCyjFzvFrbGfDddYrKNR`

 Credits
 =======
-CPUMiner-multi was forked from pooler's CPUMiner, and has been developed by Lucas Jones.
+This faster CPUMiner-multi was forked from LucasJones', and has been developed by Wolf.
-* [Wolf9466](https://github.com/wolf9466) Helped with Intel AES-NI support for CryptoNight
+Special thanks to Intel for helping me with the usage of the AESKEYGENASSIST instruction, which I used to replace the calls to the slow, unoptimized oaes_lib.

 License
 =======